The Right to Urgency

 My gym story was personal.
 But the dynamic it captures isn’t.

-We’ve spent almost two decades living in the digital attention economy — a system where capturing attention was the primary strategic goal.
+We’ve spent the last two decades living in the digital attention economy — a system where capturing attention was the primary strategic goal.
 In that environment, urgency worked.
 Scarcity cut through.
 Fear grabbed clicks.
 The metrics rewarded the tactics and the playbook spread accordingly.

 My Point

-Indifference means they were never interested.
+Indifference means the audience was never interested.
 Withdrawal means you had them — and lost them by moving too fast.
 In an attention economy, you could recover from that.
 Reach and frequency could get you back in front of someone.
-In an affinity environment, trust compounds slowly over time and erodes quickly, but it doesn’t reset on demand.
+In an affinity environment, trust compounds slowly over time and erodes quickly.
+It doesn’t however reset on demand.

 The bottom line: You can earn the right to urgency, but you can’t assume it.